Battle of Kohima: Aerial resupply

 The aerial resupply of Kohima was part of an effort that, at its height, delivered around 500 tons of supplies per day to Allied forces in the theatre.
 At the sieges of both Kohima and Imphal, the Allies relied entirely on resupply from the air by British and American aircraft flying from India until the road from the railhead at Dimapur was cleared.
 At Kohima, due to the narrow ridgelines, accuracy in the dropping of air delivered logistics proved to be a considerable problem and as the fighting intensified and the defended area decreased, the task became harder and more dangerous.
 In order to improve the accuracy of the drops, the Dakota pilots were forced to fly "dangerously low".

 The increasing dominance of Allied airpower by this stage of the Burma campaign was a major factor in helping the Allies turn the tide of the war in this theatre.
 Allied air supply enabled British and Indian troops to hold out in positions that they might otherwise have had to abandon due to shortages of ammunition, food and water, as reinforcements and supplies could be brought in even when garrisons were surrounded and cut off.
 Conversely, the Japanese found their own supply situation harder to resolve and in the end it was one of the deciding factors in the battle.

 Victoria Cross

-Two Victoria Crosses were awarded for actions during the Battle of Kohima:
+Three Victoria Crosses were awarded for actions during the Battle of Kohima: